terminaldweller/mutator/README.md

 ## Announcements

+* bruiser has a working poc demo for Xobjs.
+For more info checkout bruiser's `README.md`.<br/>
 * announcing `obfuscator`, the newest mutator family member. it's a C/C++ source obfuscation tool.<br/>
 * mutator has a new experimental member, bruiser.
 The idea is that we are already inside the code, so why not break it?<br/>
 * mutator now has a daemon,a server and a client.
 It works, but we all know how much weight we can put on "it just works", don't we?
 I'll be polishing it over the coming days.
 For more info and detail see `README.md` under `daemon` in project root.
 Also, please do note that you don't have to use the server feature.
 You can just run mutator like before.
 It's an added functionality.
 It does not modify previous functionality.<br/>